iobroker-community-adapters/ioBroker.webui/README.md

   $ npm run release
 ```
    to create correct release commit for iobroker, Be carefull this also pushes to git repo.
-   Be sure to edit "CHANGELOG.md" before, tex in "## **WORK IN PROGRESS**" will be used for version info
+   Be sure to edit "CHANGELOG.md" before, the text in "## **WORK IN PROGRESS**" in README.Md will be used for version info

 ## Info about the Adapter.